sam0x17/apeing-dex-takehome/README.md

   impersonating the ConditionalTokens escrow — pUSD uses namespaced storage, so the usual balance-slot trick can't; USDC via storage-slot search).
 - An injected EIP-1193 test wallet (`e2e/helpers/wallet-init.ts`) proxies
-  JSON-RPC to the forks; anvil signs txs and typed data for its dev accounts, so the app's real wallet store and the Li.Fi provider run unmodified.
+  JSON-RPC to the forks and implements EIP-6963 announce + EIP-5792 `wallet_sendCalls`, so the app's wallet discovery, batched-approval, and Li.Fi paths all run unmodified; anvil signs txs and typed data for its dev accounts.
-- The specs then prove, with real transactions: seeded balance renders; the **approval flow mines exactly 6 txs and is idempotent** (allowances verified on-chain afterward, reload shows ready with no re-prompt); the trade panel signs a **real V2 EIP-712 order whose signature recovers to the test EOA**;
-  and the bridge executes a fresh Li.Fi route to a **mined source tx while the UI provably never reports completion** — destination settlement can't happen on a fork, which is exactly the false-completion case the assessment forbids.
+- The specs then prove, with real transactions: the EIP-6963 picker connects the chosen wallet when two are present; seeded balance renders; the **approval flow batches the market's required approvals into one EIP-5792 call and is idempotent** (allowance + operator verified on-chain afterward, reload shows ready with no re-prompt); the trade panel signs a **real V2 EIP-712 order — for a custom share amount — whose signature recovers to the test EOA**; and the bridge executes a fresh Li.Fi route to a **mined source tx while the UI provably never reports completion** — destination settlement can't happen on a fork, which is exactly the false-completion case the assessment forbids.

 Requires [foundry](https://getfoundry.sh) (`anvil` on PATH) and network access.
 Three env knobs exist solely so the e2e suite can pin fork-compatible behavior